AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-generation-takes-long-time.md

 ---
-title: "Proofs: Proof generation is exremely slow"
+title: "Proofs: Proof generation is extremely slow"
 description: "When a user creates a proof in Workfront, the proof may take 3-10 minutes to generate.
 The proof is generated, but slowly."
 hidefromtoc: yes
 feature: Digital Content and Documents
 ---

-# Proofs: Proof generation is exremely slow
+# Proofs: Proof generation is extremely slow

 When a user creates a proof in Workfront, the proof may take 3-10 minutes to generate.
 The proof is generated, but slowly.